postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 To import an API in the API Network:

-1. Click an API in the API Network.
+1. Click an API in the API Network list.
 In this example, we're using the AuthO API.

 [![API_networkExample](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/apiNetwork_authO.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/apiNetwork_authO.png)